Michael D. Fayer: Research

 Fayer pioneered and launched a fundamental transformation of how the dynamics and dynamical interactions of complex molecular systems are investigated.
-The multiple experimental approaches he initiated have forever changed the manner in which chemists, biologist, molecular physicists, and materials scientist interrogate key aspects of nature.
+The multiple experimental approaches he initiated have changed the manner in which chemists, biologist, molecular physicists, and materials scientist interrogate key aspects of nature.

 By the early 1970s, just as Fayer was beginning his career, advances in laser technology were occurring to make pulses of light that were short enough to get to the time scales of molecular motions.
 While Fayer contributed to laser development, his real ground breaking contributions are in the methods that we use to look at molecular motions.
 Even with ultrashort pulses of light, it is still not possible to look, in the normal sense of the word, at molecules moving.
 Fayer developed and continues to develop and apply what are called ultrafast nonlinear optical experiments to the study of molecular dynamics in complex molecular systems such as liquids, glasses, crystals, and biological systems.
 Ultrafast nonlinear methods involve sequences of light pulses.
 In a typical experiment, three pulses of light impinge on a sample, and remarkably, the nonlinear interactions in the sample give rise to a fourth pulse of light that leaves the sample in a unique direction.
 If the experiments are conducted with visible light, you can actually see this nonlinear production of an additional light pulse.
 Three beams of ultrashort light pulses go into the sample, but four beams of light come out of the sample.
 It is this fourth beam of light that contains the information about the sample.
 There are many versions of this type of experiment that Fayer developed and applied to understanding molecular materials.
 Depending on the timing of the pulses, the colors of the pulses, and the directions of the pulses coming into the sample, different properties can be investigated.
 Fayer drove the field of ultrafast optical spectroscopy through his developments and use of these new methods to explicate the properties of complex molecular systems.